 - Attach a Personal Impact Statement to your Scholarship Application

-- Complete the Undocumented-DACA Financial Aid Application and attach to your Scholarship Application
+- Complete the DACA Financial Aid Application and attach to your Scholarship Application

 The Eddy's Emergency Fund is an emergency aid program that provides assistance to students with unexpected financial emergencies.
 This assistance was created to help students stay in college and meet their educational goals, ultimately, securing a better financial future.